SwiftGen/SwiftGen/Documentation/templates/colors/literals-swift3.md

 - When you need to generate *Swift 3* code.
 - Supports _multiple_ color names with the _same_ value.
 - Uses `#colorLiteral`s for easy preview of the actual color.
+- **Warning**: Swift 3 is no longer actively supported, so we cannot guarantee that there won't be issues with the generated code.

 ## Customization